 The Board has fixed the number of directors at six directors.
-The Board is recommending the election of six nominees (the "Nominees") at the Meeting, whose names are set forth below, to serve until the next annual general meeting of the Shareholders or until the director sooner ceases to hold office.
+Upon the recommendation of the Board's Corporate Governance and Nominating Committee, the Board is recommending the election of six nominees (the "Nominees") at the Meeting, whose names are set forth below, to serve until the next annual general meeting of the Shareholders or until the director sooner ceases to hold office.